Presenting the 2020 Young Lions jury.

 Over the course of her multi-disciplinary career spanning over two decades, Marketa has worked on many global brands including Ikea, McDonalds, Adidas, Dove and VW, as well as national brands like Loblaws President’s Choice, which in 2016 was awarded Strategy’s Brand of the Year.

-Her work has won at Cannes, One Show, Clios, ADCC, Marketing Awards, Effies and Cassies, appeared in Adweek and Ad Age, and has been organically picked up by Inc., Mashable, MobileSyrup and psfk.
+Her work has won at Cannes, One Show, Clios, ADCC, Marketing Awards, Effies and Cassies, appeared in Adweek and Ad Age, and has even been picked up organically by Inc., Mashable, MobileSyrup and psfk.

 She also has the distinction of creating one of ICA’s top 10 ads of all time.